Meth’s Impact On The Body: Euphoria To Desolation

 Support Groups

-Joining support groups, like Narcotics Anonymous (NA) or Crystal Meth Anonymous (CMA), can provide you with a community of individuals who understand your struggles and offer support and encouragement to treat the long-term effects of addiction.
+Joining support groups, like Narcotics Anonymous (NA) or Crystal Meth Anonymous (CMA), can provide a supportive community of individuals who understand your struggles and offer encouragement to sustain recovery.

 Lifestyle Changes

 Replace old habits with new healthy ones to treat medical conditions.
-Physical activity, proper nutrition, and good sleep play an important role in recovery by improving your physical and mental well-being.
-Identify and avoid people, places, and situations that trigger addictive drug use.
-This may involve making significant changes to your lifestyle.
+Physical activity, proper nutrition, and good sleep hygiene play an important role in recovery by improving physical and mental well-being.
+Avoid people, places, and situations that trigger drug use, and focus on positive lifestyle adjustments.

 Methamphetamine, a stimulant drug, suppresses appetite by affecting the brain’s reward and pleasure centers.
-It increases the release of certain neurotransmitters, such as dopamine, which reduce the sensation of hunger and the enjoyment of food.
+It increases the release of neurotransmitters like dopamine, reducing the sensation of hunger and the enjoyment of food.

-This can lead to significantly low energy levels, weight loss, a weakened immune system, and malnutrition among young adults.
+This can lead to low energy levels, weight loss, a weakened immune system, and malnutrition — particularly among young adults.

 Methamphetamine abuse can cause permanent brain damage by damaging dopamine-producing neurons, leading to reduced dopamine levels.
 This affects mood, cognition, and impulse control.

-Long-term meth use also causes confusion, memory loss, and attention and can result in mental health issues like anxiety, depression, and psychosis.
+Long-term meth use also causes confusion, memory loss, and attention problems, and can result in mental health issues such as anxiety, depression, and psychosis.

 Have Questions?
 Let’s Talk!